-- You can use a rice cooker for the rice if that helps you and frees up a burner on the stovetop.
+- You can use a rice cooker!
+My favourite small appliance.
+A rice cooker helps you and frees up a burner on the stovetop.
 Just mix in the spices with the rice and stock right in the rice cooker pot.
 And bonus, the rice will stay hot for you until you are ready for it, and the spinach.

 Unstuffed Winter Squash with Rice and Lentils

 - 1 large butternut squash scrubed and cut into chunks, do not peel, about 2 lbs

 - 2 tablespoon sriracha sauce (optional)

 - 2 tablespoon honey or other liquid sweetener (optional)